Ottunger/whigi/README.md

 All the information the RLI's have are soft-stated: they disappear if not refreshed by the updater that we assumed to have died.
 If you want to modify/rebuild the message definitions, you will need to download protoc for Google Protobufs v3.0.0 manually, from GitHub.
 The source and compiled messages definitions are stored in common/cdnize.

+# Peer monitoring
+Peer monitoring is enabled in the following way: all Whigi instances are reuired to run an FTP daemon, we would recommend vsFTPd.
+The daemon must listen on the standard FTP port (ie, 21), and allow anyone to connect securely (ie, using SSL) in read only mode to the directory containing the server files (ie, this level).
+All Whigi instances can then retrieve this counterpart and hash the files to their owns to check for differences.
+Should any be spotted, they are entitled to inform RLI's.
+When an instance is flagged by two others at least, RLI's will consider it biaised, and not advertise it anymore.

+Please be careful, as this technique is not perfect: node_modules can still be changed at the moment, and if the attacker is able to forge FTP responses, he could make sure the answers are always good...
+A better technique would be to allow SSH for only a predefined set of commands, among which:
+- netstat to see if it's the good server answering
+- a diff checker on site
+Even though, those commands could have been replaced.
+The goal is thus to monitor soon enough for the attacker not to have the time to tamper this way.